Pareto principle 80/20 rule: prioritize for teams

 • Principle of factor sparsity

-The 80/20 rule is not a formal mathematical equation, but more a generalized phenomenon that can be observed in economics, business, time management, and even sports.
+The 80/20 rule is not a formal mathematical equation but rather a general phenomenon observed in economics, business, time management, and even sports.

-• 20% of players result in 80% of points scored
+• Sports: 20% of players account for 80% of the points scored.

 How you can use the 80/20 rule

-Here are a few examples of how to use the tool in practice.
+Here are a few ways to apply it in practice.

 Productivity